OleksandrFURHALIUK/ac70_modbus/README.md

 # Readme
 ***
+This program is designed to control the frequency converter Veichi AC70 via rs485 network with Ethernet -> Rs485 converter VTR-E/485 with default port 9761
+***
 ### Install
 Install requirements with command
 ```commandline
 pip install -r requirements.txt
 ```

 ---
 ### Build
 For build binary with pyinstaller use command